ArdanaHash/cybersecurity-learning-journey/tryhackme-presecurity/module-1-introduction-to-cyber-security/defensive-security.md

+# Defensive Security

-**# Defensive Security
+## What is Defensive Security

-## Overview

-Defensive Security focuses on protecting systems, networks, and data from cyber attacks.
+Defensive security focuses on protecting systems and detecting cyber attacks.

-It involves detecting threats, preventing attacks, and responding to security incidents.
+It involves monitoring infrastructure, responding to incidents, and improving security controls to reduce risks.

-Defensive security is also known as **Blue Teaming**.

-The main objective is to protect an organisation's infrastructure from malicious activity.
+This area of cybersecurity is commonly associated with **Blue Team operations**.

 ---

-# Real World Cyber Attacks

-When organisations fail to protect their systems, the consequences can be severe.
+## Examples of Security Breaches

+Real-world incidents show how damaging security failures can be.

-Examples of major breaches include:
+Some well known breaches include:

-- British Airways (2018): Customer personal and payment data leaked
+- British Airways data breach
-- Marriott International (2020): Passport information and payment details leaked
+- Marriott International data leak
-- Advanced Computer Software Group (2022): Medical records exposed
-- 23andMe (2023): Sensitive user DNA data leaked
+- 23andMe user data exposure
-- SK Telecom (2024): Personal user data leaked due to misconfigured servers

-These incidents highlight the importance of strong defensive security practices.
+These cases highlight the importance of strong security practices and monitoring systems.

 ---

-# Responsibilities of Defensive Security
+## Key Responsibilities of Defensive Security Teams

-Defensive security teams perform several important roles:

-## Monitoring and Detection

-Security teams monitor systems and networks to detect suspicious activity.

-Example:
-- Unusual login attempts
+Typical activities include:

-- Suspicious network traffic
+- Monitoring systems and network activity
+- Investigating security alerts
+- Responding to incidents
-- Malware activity
+- Identifying vulnerabilities
+- Improving security defenses

 ---

+## Common Roles

+Some typical roles within a defensive security team:

+- SOC Analyst
-## Incident Response
+- Incident Responder

-When a security incident occurs, the team investigates and responds quickly.

-The incident response process usually includes:

-1. Detecting the incident
-2. Containing the threat
-3. Removing the threat
-4. Recovering systems
+- Security Engineer
+- Digital Forensics Analyst

+Each role focuses on protecting systems and investigating security events.

 ---

-## Threat Intelligence
+## Security Controls

-Threat intelligence involves gathering information about attackers and their techniques.

-Security teams use this information to improve their defence strategies.

-Example:
+Organizations implement several security controls such as:

+- Employee security awareness training
+- Intrusion Detection Systems (IDS)
-- Known malware patterns
+- Firewalls
-- Hacker tactics and techniques
+- Security policies and access controls

-- Vulnerability trends
+Often these controls are layered using a strategy known as **Defense in Depth**.

 ---

-## Vulnerability Management

-Security teams continuously check systems for vulnerabilities.

-This includes:

-- scanning systems
-- applying security patches
-- updating outdated software

-The goal is to reduce the attack surface.
+## SOC and SIEM

+Security teams often work inside a **Security Operations Center (SOC)** where they monitor systems and respond to incidents.

+They also use tools such as **SIEM (Security Information and Event Management)** platforms to collect and analyze logs from across the organization.

 ---

-## Investigation and Analysis

-Security professionals analyze logs and alerts to understand security incidents.

-This process helps determine:

-- how the attack happened
-- what systems were affected
-- how to prevent similar attacks in the future

----

-# Roles in Defensive Security

-A defensive security team includes multiple roles.

-### SOC Analyst

-A SOC (Security Operations Center) Analyst monitors security alerts and investigates suspicious activity.

-They are usually the first line of defense.

----

-### Incident Responder

-Responsible for responding to active security incidents and stopping attacks.

-They investigate the source of attacks and mitigate threats.

----

-### Security Engineer

-Security engineers design and maintain security tools and infrastructure used by the security team.

----

-### Digital Forensics Analyst

-Digital forensics specialists analyze compromised systems and gather evidence from attacks.

-Their work helps understand how the attacker gained access.

----

-# Defensive Security in Practice

-Organizations implement multiple layers of defense.
-This strategy is called **Defense in Depth**.

-Examples of defensive security measures include:

-## Employee Training

-Employees are trained to recognize security threats such as phishing attacks.

-Human error is one of the most common causes of security breaches.

----

-## Intrusion Detection Systems (IDS)

-IDS systems monitor networks or systems to detect suspicious activities or policy violations.

-They alert security teams when threats are detected.

----

-## Firewalls

-Firewalls control incoming and outgoing network traffic.

-They act as a barrier between trusted internal networks and untrusted external networks.

----

-## Security Policies
+## Key Takeaways

-Organizations implement security policies to enforce best practices.

-Examples include:

-- password requirements
-- access control
-- acceptable use policies

----

-# Security Operations Center (SOC)

-A **Security Operations Center (SOC)** is a centralized team responsible for monitoring and protecting an organization's systems.

-SOC teams:

-- monitor security alerts
+- Defensive security protects systems from cyber attacks
-- investigate suspicious activities
-- respond to incidents
+- Blue teams monitor and respond to threats

-SOC teams usually operate **24/7**.
+- SOC teams operate security monitoring infrastructure

----

-# SIEM Systems

-SIEM stands for **Security Information and Event Management**.

-SIEM platforms collect logs and security data from different systems across an organization.

-These systems help security teams:

-- detect threats
-- analyze events
+- SIEM systems help analyze security events
-- respond quickly to attacks

----

-# Key Takeaways

-From this module we learned:

-- The concept of **Defensive Security**
-- The role of **Blue Teams**
-- The responsibilities of security teams
-- The importance of **SOC operations**
-- The use of **SIEM systems**
-- The concept of **Defense in Depth****

 ---